dylan-lang/opendylan/documentation/core-reference/source/lid.rst

 .. note:: LID is a convention, and not an extension to the Dylan language.

-.. note:: The Harlequin Dylan environment can convert LID files to its own internal project file format, the *.hdp* file.
+.. note:: The Open Dylan environment can convert LID files to its own internal project file format, the *.hdp* file.
 It can also save project files as LID files with the *File > Save As* command in the project window.